Netflix-Skunkworks/zerotocloud/tutorial/AsgardStandalone.md

 To responsibly stand up an instance, we want it in an ASG, with a security group and behind a load balancer.
 In AWS, this also requires a Launch Configuration to define the ASG.
-We could stand this up with the [AWS CLI](http://aws.amazon.com/cli/) tool or the AWS Console, but it's quite tedious.
+We could stand this up with the <a href="http://aws.amazon.com/cli/" target="_blank">AWS CLI</a> tool or the AWS Console, but it's quite tedious.
 An example is provided at the end of this page.

 The general flow for any new application will be to register the Application, create an ELB (if needed), create the first ASG, wait for the first instance to come up, and finally visit it via the DNS Name.